MiSTer-devel/MkDocs_MiSTer/docs/basics/video.md

 ```xml
 <setname>arkanoidj</setname>
 ```
 means `[arkanoidj]` is the ini core exception you would use for this one game.
+For a lest of the setnames please refer to [Developer Reference - MRA Setnames](../developer/mrasetnames.md) for a complete list.

 ## Video Processing Options Tutorial
 Here's a tutorial that you can follow along to get you started using the powerful video processing options on MiSTer FPGA.